linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Investor Size, Liquidity And Prime Money Market Fund Stress.md

 In the second part of this feature,  we shift the focus from the behaviour of investors to that of the fund managers.
 We find that managers disposed of the less liquid assets in their portfolios.
 Such sales may have exacerbated market-wide liquidity shortages during the heightened market stress in the first half of March.
 This stress eased after the Federal Reserve announced its Money Market Mutual Fund Liquidity Facility (MMLF) in mid-March,  which stemmed withdrawals.
 Managers proceeded to rebuild their liquidity buffers,  raising them to higher than pre-pandemic levels.
 Ultimately,  funds that had experienced larger withdrawals saw a stronger subsequent build-up of liquidity buffers.

 This feature proceeds as follows.
 In the next section,  we present a brief introduction to the MMF sector and survey attendant developments during the March 2020 stress,  both at the sector and the fund levels.
 In the second section,  we focus on liquidity positions and investor size as potential drivers of the March stress at US prime institutional MMFs.
-The third section studies such MMFs' liquidity management before,  during and after the stress episode.
+The third section studies such MMFs' [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity management]] before,  during and after the stress episode.
 The last section concludes.

 2 This stood in contrast to studies of a similar event in 2008: Strahan and Tanyeri (2015) and Schmidt et al (2016) did not find significant connection between the severity of the 2008 MMF run and fundlevel liquidity conditions.